Hat Knitting Tips And Hat Size Chart

 Important Hat Knitting Tip

-You're finished hat should be 2 - 4 inches smaller (negative ease) than you're actual head circumference.
-I usually knit mine 2 inches smaller.
+You're finished hat should be 2 - 4 inches smaller than you're actual head circumference.

-The reason for this is because you want your hat to fit comfortably snug on your head.
+Because you want your hat to fit comfortably snug on your head.

-If you knit a hat the same size as your head size it will end up slipping down and being too loose and it just won't fit comfortably.
+Knits do stretch and if you knit a hat the same size as your head it'll end up slipping down.

 How Long Should A Knitted Hat Be Before Decreasing?